MrMaverick79/project0/README.md

  - ~~Remove console.logs~~
  - ~~Add 'menu' which shows win / loss / draw + allows you to select Easy / Medium / Impossible~~
  - ~~Player wins is being replaced with showturn()~~
+ - Choosing a game difficulty needs to reset the board

  ### Log